Luminoso: Research

 Luminoso continues to actively conduct research in natural language processing and word embeddings and regularly participates in evaluations such as SemEval.
 At SemEval 2017, Luminoso participated in Task 2, measuring the semantic similarity of word pairs within and across five languages.
 Its solution outperformed all competing systems in every language pair tested, with the exception of Persian.

 Recognition

 Luminoso has been listed as a "Cool Vendor in AI for Marketing" by Gartner, and has also been named a "Boston Artificial Intelligence Startup to Watch" by BostInno.

 In May 2017, Luminoso was recognized as having the Best Application for AI in the Enterprise by AI Business, and was also shortlisted as the Best AI Breakthrough and Best Innovation in NLP.

 Competitors

 Major competitors include Clarabridge and Lexalytics.

 Investors

-The company raised $1.5 million from angel investors in 2012.
+The company raised $1.5 million from angel investors led by Basis Technology in 2012.
 Its first institutional funding round of $6.5 was completed in July 2014, led by Acadia Woods with participation from Japan’s Digital Garage.
 The company followed that with a $10M series B funding round in December 2018, led by DVI Equity Partners, with participation from Liberty Global Ventures, DF Enterprises, Raptor Holdco, Acadia Woods Partners, and Accord Ventures, among others.